 Far from its humble earthiness, beetroot is overflowing with a rich treasury of beneficial properties, to support health.

 It’s good for lowering blood pressure, helps to improve stamina, supports liver health, has super anti-oxidant properties (to name a few benefits).
 For more, check this out here:

 Of course, the other showstopper in today’s recipe is hemp seeds.
 A protein power superstar with the perfect blend of essential fatty acids, hemp is like an unstoppable fountain of wellness that deserves a place in our daily cuisine.

 It has a sort of tasty, unique nuttiness about it and radiates vibrancy wherever it goes.

 I am using shelled (hulled) hemp seeds in this recipe.
 Read All About Hemp Seeds for more awesome facts about them.

 OK – super excited to share this culinary delight with you.
 Here’s a super quick video guide first.
-Please check it out to get a helpful visual on what to do…

 A delicious, super healthy veggie burger made using beets, hemp seeds and sunflower seeds.
 Easy and quick to make under the grill (broiler).